 - Prepare our housestaff for lifelong learning in the context of a rapidly changing health care environment

-Our residents earn competitive salaries in addition to stipends, book allowances, paid vacations, and other benefits.
+Our residents earn competitive salaries, paid vacations, and other benefits.
 For a complete list of benefits and resources, visit the VCU School of Medicine’s Graduate Medical Education page.

-Physicians and residents provide pediatric patient care at VCU Medical Center as well as at satellite locations throughout the Richmond metropolitan area.
+Physicians and residents provide adult and pediatric patient care at VCU Medical Center as well as at satellite locations throughout the Richmond metropolitan area.
 Training facilities include:

-- Hunter Holmes McGuire VA Medical Center: The VA is 10 to 15 minutes from the MCV Campus.
+- Hunter Holmes McGuire VA Medical Center: The VA is a 10 to 15 minute drive from the MCV Campus.
 Residents spend about 15 percent of their time here.